Nikhil-1503/30-days-of-javascript/README.md

 1. Every positive
     - Write a JavaScript function named allPositive that checks whether all numbers in a given array are positive using the every() method.

+1. Find negative
+    - Write a JavaScript function named findFirstNegative that finds and returns the first negative number in an array using the find() method.